SIMEXP/mapsmasker_benchmark/README.md

 # mapsmasker_benchmark
-Easy benchmark on the performance of nilearn NiftiMapsMasker
+Easy benchmark on the performance of nilearn `NiftiMapsMasker``

 Please install nilearn through `requirements.txt`.
-We are using a customised version of `NiftiLabelMasker`
+We are using a customised version of `NiftiMapsMasker`

 We added an option to do a simple linear fit: https://github.com/htwangtw/nilearn/blob/ef98392f74bd42d12f4382dcca67725880943133/nilearn/regions/signal_extraction.py#L298-L305